 The permanent exhibit “Fascination and Terror”, annual special exhibits, the operation of the Studienforum with a comprehensive offer of tours and workshops and an extensive event program drew – before renovation and expansion began – more than 300,000 guests from all over the world each year.

-Enlarged Museum and New Permanent Exhibit from 2026
+Enlarged Museum and New Permanent Exhibit

-From 2026 the Documentation Center will welcome visitors via a new ground level and therefore barrier-free entrance into a bright foyer area.
+Since May 2026 the Documentation Center will welcome visitors via a new ground level and therefore barrier-free entrance into a bright foyer area.
 The modern event hall and newly-established gastronomy hope to attract citizens and guests of the city to the building and its theme, independent of the exhibit itself.
 Low-threshhold access, openness and transparence will be emphasized in the future at the Dutzendteich.

 The new, completely redesigned permanent exhibit will go far beyond the former presentation in its content and methods.
 In the focal point stands the history of the historical location of the Nazi Party Rally Grounds from the end of the First World War to present times.
 At many points, this story will be broadened and placed in national and international context.
 An overarching goal of the exhibit is to lay bare the traditional narrative of the “misled” Germans, reveal this as a strategy to excuse themselves when confronted with the crimes of the National Socialist state and to make apparent that the National Socialist regime was a “dictatorship of consent” – using the example of the Nazi Party Rallies.